-- For HTTP access to the Maestro User Interface (using a web browser), the Maestro User Interface uses the standard HTTP port 80. - For internal communication with the Administration Hub, the Maestro User Interface uses port 1099. - For the internal database connection (only available in Windows), the Maestro User Interface uses port 3306. - For shutdown of the application server, the Maestro User Interface uses port 8007.
+- For HTTP access to the Maestro User Interface (using a web browser), the Maestro User Interface uses the standard HTTP port 80 (or 443 for HTTPS). - For internal communication with the Administration Hub, the Maestro User Interface uses port 1099. - For the internal database connection, the Maestro User Interface uses port 3306. - For shutdown of the application server, the Maestro User Interface uses port 8007.

-13.1.3 Ports used by Maestro Tracker
+14.1.3 Ports used by Maestro Tracker